QCoDeS/labjackdriver/README.md

 else, see [here](https://pandoc.org/installing.html) for pandoc's installation instructions.

 Then run `make html` in the `docs` folder.
 The next time you build the documentation, remember to run `make clean` before you run `make html`.

+# Contributing

+We welcome contributions, big and small, as well as questions and suggestions for improving `labjackdriver`.
+Our community strictly adheres to the [Microsoft open source code of conduct](https://opensource.microsoft.com/codeofconduct).